The bowel is the part of the digestive system that goes from the stomach to the back passage (anus). It is a hollow, muscular tube.

 The digestive system processes all the food we eat and breaks it down into nutrients for the body.
-It also gets rid of any solid waste matter from the body in the form of poo (also called faeces or stools).
+It also gets rid of any solid waste matter from the body as poo (also called faeces or stools).

 The bowel is divided into the small bowel (or small intestine) and the large bowel (or colon and rectum).
 The small bowel is where you digest and absorb the nutrients from the food you eat.
 The large bowel absorbs water from the digested food and forms poo (stools).

-Normal bowel function is affected by a number of different things:
+How your bowel works is affected by a number of different things:

 Muscles and nerves

-The nerves or muscles in your back passage help you have normal bowel movements.
-So if treatment or illness damage these nerves and muscles, you may have some difficulty passing stools.
+The nerves and muscles in your back passage help you have normal bowel movements.
+So if treatment or illness damages these nerves or muscles, you might have some difficulty passing your poo.

-The abdominal and intestinal muscles also play a part in moving the stools down into your rectum.
+The muscles in your tummy (abdomen) and your intestinal muscles also play a part in moving the poo down into your rectum.

 Eating and drinking

 You need a certain amount of fluid in your body for your bowel to work properly.
-If you don’t have enough fluid in your body, you can get dehydrated.
-This can make it difficult to have a normal bowel movement.
+If you don’t have enough fluid you can get dehydrated.
+This can make it difficult to pass poo.
 So it is important to drink about 2 litres (about 8 tall glasses) of water each day.

 What you eat also affects your bowel motions.
-Eating a diet high in fibre with lots of fresh fruit and vegetables will help keep your stools soft and regular.
+Eating a diet high in fibre with lots of fresh fruit and vegetables helps to keep your stools soft and regular.

 Remember to drink plenty of water if you are eating more fibre.
 Fibre draws water into the bowel so you could get dehydrated if you don’t drink enough.

-The way your bowel works tends to change with age.
-Bowel problems are more common in the elderly.
+As we get older, the way our bowel works tends to change.
+Bowel problems are more common in older people.
 Understandably, elderly people can become less active.
-They may also eat less fibre and not drink enough water.
+They might also eat less fibre and not drink enough water.
 This can weaken their abdominal and bowel muscles.

-Many condtions other than cancer can change the way your bowels work.
+Many conditions other than cancer can change the way your bowels work.
 With the right treatment, your doctor can usually control conditions such as inflammatory bowel disease, piles (haemorrhoids) and infections.

 How cancer treatment affects the bowel

-Constipation and diarrhoea are common side effects of many drugs used in cancer treatment.
-Your doctor or nurse should talk to you about the side effects of any new drugs they prescribe for you.
+Constipation and diarrhoea are common side effects of many drugs used as cancer treatments.
+Your doctor or nurse will talk to you about the side effects of any new drugs they prescribe for you.

 Radiotherapy to the pelvic area or to the back passage (rectum) can cause diarrhoea.
-This usually comes on shortly after the treatment starts and lasts for a few weeks after the course of treatment has finished.
-Your doctor or nurse may give you tablets to slow down your bowel and try to prevent diarrhoea.
+This usually comes on shortly after the treatment starts and lasts for a few weeks after the course of treatment ends.
+Your doctor or nurse might give you medicines to slow down your bowel and try to prevent diarrhoea.